 They picked a group of five metals, to watch their prices.
 And made their bet, just at the end of the cycle of rising interest rates and rising prices that had begun after WWII.

 The majority of the decade occurred under the falling cycle which still prevails today.
-It is likely that neither of them were aware of the correlation between interest rates and prices observed by Gibson 57 years prior to their bet.
+It is likely that neither of them was aware of the correlation between interest rates and prices observed by Gibson 57 years before their bet.
 In any case, in 1980, all they had experienced for decades was the relentless rise of both.
 So Paul Ehrlich would seem to have taken a very conventional view.
 And Simon would be the bold contrarian.

 Primer in Monetary Pseudoscience